Rich43/phoebus-test/README.md

 We respect your time so please do as much as you can in the time allowed;
 please don’t aim for perfection but please do finish with a runnable project / docker image to a production ready standard.

+### Notes

+You can view the swagger ui at: http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config